samjoneill/chassis/readme.md

 ### `_craft/`

-App skeleton for Craft CMS projects.
+Application skeleton for Craft CMS, along with some handy starting templates.

 ### `src/`

-The CSS framework, default JavaScript polyfills and libraries, and some icon fonts.
+Home to the CSS, JavaScript, fonts and images used for this project.

 ### `gulpfile.js`

 Configuration for our [Gulp](https://gulpjs.com/)-based asset preprocessor.
-Available commands (run with `yarn [command]`):

-- `build` Delete all processed assets, then re-process all raw files.
-- `build:js` Re-process all raw javascript.
-- `build:css` Re-process all raw SCSS.
-- `build:img` Re-process all raw images.
-- `build:fonts` Re-process all raw fonts.
-- `watch` Reprocess files and notify livereload when a change is detected (CTRL-C to exit).

 ### `package.json`

-Configuration for the framework asset preprocessor.
-Switch production mode on and off in here.
+Configuration for the asset preprocessor.

-## CSS framework

-## Javascript framework
+## To-do

+1. Add an application skeleton for Statamic CMS